raging-loon/vigilv1/README.md

 - [ ] Testing with NAGIOS and Rsyslog

 ## Credits
-Conner Macolley - Writing most of the code
+Conner Macolley - Writing most of the code<br>
 @TheSecAtlas - Conceptual help and logo design